 Instructions

-- Preheat oven to 350F.
-Lightly oil a donut pan if not using a non-stick pan.
+- Preheat oven to 350°F. Lightly oil a donut pan if not using a non-stick pan.
 Set aside.

-- Add the oat flour, baking powder, soda, cinnamon and salt to a large bowl.
+- Add the oat flour, baking powder, soda, cinnamon, and salt to a large bowl.
 Whisk to combine.

-- Add the apple cider, milk, maple syrup and oil or applesauce to the bowl with the dry ingredients.
+- Add the apple cider, milk, maple syrup, and oil or applesauce to the bowl with the dry ingredients.
 Whisk to combine until no floury bits remain.
-The batter will be really thin at this point.
-Set aside to rest for 5 minutes to allow the batter to thicken slightly.

-- Optional step: When donuts are cooled completely, add a small amount of apple cider to a dish and spread granulated sugar on a small plate.
-Brush the top of a donut with apple cider and then gently place, brushed side down, in the sugar.
+- Brush the top of a donut with apple cider and gently place brushed side down in the sugar.
 Remove and place back on the cooling rack.
-Repeat with remaining donuts.
-Enjoy!

 Notes